hashicorp/terraform-website/content/source/docs/enterprise-beta/api/team-access.html.md

 ---

 # Team access API
-The Team access APIs are used to map teams to workspaces with permissions.
-A single `team-workspace` object represents a mapping of a single team to a single workspace with a set of permissions (e.g. "read").
+The Team access APIs are used to associates a Team to a Workspaces with permissions.
+A single `team-workspace` resource contains the relationship to the Team and Workspace, and it contains the privelege the Team has on the Workspace.

+-> **Note**: These API Endpoints are not yet available on `https://atlas.hashicorp.com/api/v2/` and may be subject to change before they are made available.

 ## List Team access to Workspaces